peter-murray/node-hue-api/docs/scenes.md

 The `scenes` API provides a means of interacting with the scenes in Hue Bridge.

 The Scenes API interacts with specific [`Scene`](./scene.md) objects stored in the Hue Bridge.
-These are not to be confused with the preset scenes that are presetn in the Android and iOS Hue applications.
+These are not to be confused with the preset scenes that are present in the Android and iOS Hue applications.

 There are a number of limitations on Scenes in the Hue Bridge.
 * The bridge can support up to 200 Scenes